openstack/openstack-manuals/doc/contributor-guide/source/tools-and-content-overview.rst

 OpenStack projects
 ~~~~~~~~~~~~~~~~~~

-The OpenStack Documentation program focuses on the documentation for the
+The OpenStack Documentation program focuses on documentation for the
 following primary projects:

 * Compute service (nova)